espruino/Espruino/dist_readme.txt

    - The firmware image for Seed Wio LTE Devices
      See http://www.espruino.com/WioLTE for more information

-espruino_#v##_thingy52.hex
-   - The firmware image for Nordic Thing:52 Devices See http://www.espruino.com/Thingy52 for more information

-espruino_#v##nrf52832.hex
-   - The firmware image for Nordic Thing:52 Devices See http://www.espruino.com/nRF52832DK for more information

 espruino_#v##stm32l496gdiscovery.bin
    - The firmware image for the STM32L496G Discovery Board See http://www.espruino.com/STM32L496GDISCOVERY for more information